adshahbaaz/blog/content/about/index.md

 date: '2022-07-10'
 slug: []
 ---
-This blog records my solutions to mathematical/programming problems using R, Python and/or C++.
+<span class="myDropCap">T</span>his blog records my solutions to mathematical/programming problems using R, Python and/or C++.
 It also documents interesting implementations of data science techniques, primarily in R.  The site is primarily intended to be a repository for self-study but it is hoped that some of the algorithms developed are of interest to the curious reader.

 Problems have been collated from a variety of websites, but the majority have been taken from the excellent [Project Euler](https://projecteuler.net/).
 Where appropriate, multiple methods to solve the problem are presented - with a focus on the most elegant solution found.